Identify All Correct Statements About The Basic Function Of Fermentation.

 Statement 5: Fermentation Always Results in the Production of Ethanol

 Incorrect.
 While ethanol fermentation is a common type of fermentation, particularly in the production of alcoholic beverages, it is not the only type.
 Different microorganisms produce different end products through fermentation, depending on their enzymatic capabilities and the environmental conditions.
-For example, lactic acid bacteria produce lactic acid through lactic acid fermentation, which is used in the production of yogurt, cheese, and sauerkraut.
+Take this: lactic acid bacteria produce lactic acid through lactic acid fermentation, which is used in the production of yogurt, cheese, and sauerkraut.
 Other types of fermentation include acetic acid fermentation (producing vinegar) and butyric acid fermentation (producing butyric acid).

 Statement 6: Fermentation is Used in the Production of Some Foods